-FIA 203 Drawing Preparation & Animation Principles -3 c/h This course aims to train the student on how to prepare drawings for animation, including the creation of scripts, storyboards and animatics.
-Additionally, it includes the study of different animation software and how to use it to create professional animations through practical projects in which students can apply the concepts learned.
+This course aims to train the student on how to prepare drawings for animation, including creating scripts, storyboards and animatics.

+Additionally, it includes studying different animation software and how to use it to create professional animations through practical projects in which students can apply the concepts learned.